timtimting/bxi_rl_controller_ros2_example/README.md

 ### Startup Process
 In both simulation and hardware, the motors are in a disabled state when started, and all parameters are uncontrollable.
 The startup process consists of two steps:
 1. Enable position control of the motors.
-The motors can implement position control by setting three parameters:`pos kp kd`,
+The motors can implement position control by setting three parameters:`pos kp kd`.
+As of Elf2 hardware, when received the 1st `reset` command, it's joints rotate to zero position and keep it for 10 seconds.
 2. Enable all control parameters.
-The motors can be set with `pos vel tor kp kd`,
+The motors can be set with `pos vel tor kp kd`.
+As of Elf2 hardware, when received the 2nd `reset` command, it's joints start taking control input.
 For startup examples, please refer to src/bxi_example_py.

 ### Running a demo control program